Income Tax Consultant | Appeal Filing - Income Tax Online

 Every person in receipt of income derived from property held under trust or other legal obligation wholly for charitable or religious purposes or in part only for such purposes, or of income being voluntary contributions referred to in sub-clause (iia) of clause (24) of section 2, shall furnish a return of such income of the previous year, if the total income without giving effect to the provisions of sections 11 and 12 exceeds the maximum amount which is not chargeable to income-tax.

-31st July of assessment year If accounts are required to be audited under this Act or under any other law for the time being in force - 31st October of assessment year If required to furnish a u/s 92E, the 30th November of assessment year
+31st July of assessment year If accounts are required to be audited under this Act or under any other law for the time being in force - 31st October of assessment year If required to furnish a report u/s 92E, the 30th November of assessment year

 139(4B)